mruiz7797/double-seven-guitars/docs/testing.md

 - I also used this website on a variety of android phones and one iphone, and checked it was working as expected.

-- I did not have access to any apple products other than a friend offering their iphone so I couldn't do any full testing with safari without spending money for simulators.
+- I did not have access to any apple products so I couldn't do any full testing with safari without spending money for simulators.

 ## Testing User Stories